djangofan/maven-spring-boot-testing-example/README.md

 # Running just the Integration Tests

-NOTE: The integration tests start a Tomcat on localhost:9090 and runs those tests against that server instance.
+NOTE: The integration-test phase will start a Tomcat on localhost, using a random port, and runs the tests against that server instance.

 1. Using Maven, run 'mvn clean verify -Pintegration-test'